Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 Two position switch which, when placed in DUMP, closes off the wing fuel cells from transfer into the fuselage fuel cells and dumps fuel from the valves at the wing fold trailing edge.
-Placing the switch back to the NORM position closes the dump vales and reconnects the wing cells for transfer to the fuselage.
+Placing the switch back to the NORM position closes the dump valves and reconnects the wing cells for transfer to the fuselage.

 The entire fuel is dumped in roughly 15 minutes.